Hallucinated Neural Radiance Fields in the Wild: Introduction

 To achieve this, Neural Radiance Fields (NeRF) \cite{mildenhall2020nerf} and its following methods \cite{yu2021pixelnerf,li2021neural,pumarola2021d} have shown a remarkable capacity to recover the 3D geometry and appearance, giving the user an immersive feeling of physically being there.
 However, one significant drawback of NeRF is that they require a group of images without variable illumination and moving objects, \ie, the radiance of the scene is constant and visible for each view.
 Unfortunately, most images of tourist landmarks are internet photos captured at different times and occluded by various objects.
 Most NeRF-based methods would integrate variable appearances and transient occluders into the 3D volume when they occur, which disturbs the real scene in the volume.
 How to synthesize the occlusion-free views from images with variable appearances and occluders remains to be solved.

-Marting-Brualla \etal~\cite{martin2021nerf} attempt to tackle the aforementioned problem by proposing a NeRF in the Wild method (NeRF-W).
+Martin-Brualla \etal~\cite{martin2021nerf} attempt to tackle the aforementioned problem by proposing a NeRF in the Wild method (NeRF-W).
 They optimize an appearance embedding for each input image to address variable appearances and use a transient volume to decompose static components and their occlusion.
 Compared to NeRF, NeRF-W takes a step towards recovering a realistic world from tourism images with variable appearances and occluders.
-However, NeRF-W implements a controllable appearance by the optimized embeddings from train samples, making it impossible to hallucinate a novel view at an unlearned appearance.
+However, NeRF-W implements a controllable appearance by the optimized embeddings from train samples, making it need to optimize the embeddings when given a new image and can not hallucinate an appearance from other datasets.
 Furthermore, NeRF-W tries to optimize a transient volume for each input image with a transient embedding as input, which is highly ill-posed due to the randomness of transient occluders.
 And this leads to the inaccurate decomposition of the scene and further causes the entanglement of appearances and occlusion, \eg, results in the transient volume to remember the sunset glow.

 To address these limitations, we present a hallucinated NeRF (Ha-NeRF) framework that can hallucinate the realistic radiance field from unconstrained tourist images with variable appearances and occluders, as shown in Fig. \ref{fig:motivation}.
-For appearance hallucination, we propose a CNN-based appearance encoder and a view-consistent appearance loss to transfer photometric appearance while keeping consistent views.
+For appearance hallucination, we propose a CNN-based appearance encoder and a view-consistent appearance loss to transfer consistent photometric appearance in different views.
 This design gives our method the flexibility to transfer the appearance of unlearned images.
 For anti-occlusion, we utilize an MLP to learn an image-dependent 2D visibility mask with an anti-occlusion loss that can automatically separate the static components with high accuracy during training.
-Experiments on several landmarks confirm the superior the proposed method outperforms others in terms of appearance hallucination and anti-occlusion.
+Experiments on several landmarks confirm the superior of the proposed method in terms of appearance hallucination and anti-occlusion.

 Our contributions can be summarized as follows: \begin{enumerate} \item The Ha-NeRF is proposed to recover the appearance hallucination radiance fields from a group of images with variable appearances and occluders. \item An appearance hallucination module is developed to transfer the view-consistent appearance to novel views. \item An anti-occlusion module is modeled image-dependently to perceive the ray visibility. \end{enumerate}